chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 // handle bluetooth on & off
 // note: for iOS the initial state is typically BluetoothAdapterState.unknown
-// note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized var subscription = FlutterBluePlus.adapterState.listen((BluetoothAdapterState state) {
+// note: if you have permissions issues you will get stuck at BluetoothAdapterState.unauthorized var subscription = VXFlutterBlue.adapterState.listen((BluetoothAdapterState state) {
     print(state);
     if (state == BluetoothAdapterState.on) {
         // usually start scanning, connecting, etc